Table of Contents

 Waterwise 3200 Water Distiller

-The Waterwise 3200 can produce 1 gallon of water in 4 hours.
-It has 800 watts of power, and has automatic shut-off after each 1-gallon cycle.
+The Waterwise 3200 can produce one gallon of water in 4 hours.
+It has 800 watts of power, and has automatic shut-off after each one gallon cycle.
 The distiller just needs to be filled with water to your desired amount, and as soon as you press the start/reset button, the distillation process will get started right away.

 Inside this distiller, the boiling chamber has a hidden heating element, and a relatively wide 7-inch opening, which makes it easy to pop out and wash in the sink when you need to give it a clean.
 You will need to do some basic maintenance, like scrubbing away the hard water deposits, and changing the carbon filters, to keep the distiller working at its best.